brekru212/bits-n-bots/lessons/lesson4.md

 **5)** What if someone forgot to place an object in the pick up zone?
 Well, you can use the infrared sensor from last week to detect whether there is an object that needs to be picked up.
 (Look into using the case block)

 **6)**  What if there is an obstacle that prevents you from moving in your path?
 Can you make the bot stop so that it does not collide with the object.
 Or, even better, make it so that the bot goes around an obstacle?

-### ORIGINAL CHALLENGES
-If the groups finish early, have them try different stopping conditions.
-Instead of stopping after turning four times, try:
-- stopping after 20 seconds of moving in squares
-- stopping after 20 seconds, but making sure that the robot always completes a full square (hint: you can put loops inside of other loops)
-- doing a loop in one direction and then a loop in another direction.
-- Try out the other stopping mechanisms in the loop block- get creative!
-- stopping if the infrared sensor sees something within 25 units (unclear what the units are in the block)
-- try to get the robot to do the infinity sign over and over